slavimitov/FlightBookingSystemProject/README.md

 ### Admin :person_in_tuxedo:
 The admins have own layout, they can see all flights, delete flights :x: and edit them :memo:.

-# View from the app
+# Views from the app

 ## Login/Register